Albert Cashier: Enlistment

 Cashier first enlisted in July 1862 after President Lincoln's call for soldiers.
 As time passed, the need for soldiers only increased.
 On August 6, 1862, the eighteen-year-old enlisted in the 95th Illinois Infantry for a three-year term using the name "Albert D.J.
-Cashier" and was assigned to Company G. Cashier was listed in the company catalog as nineteen years old upon enlistment, and small in stature.
+Cashier" and was assigned to Company G. The Company Descriptive Book of the 95th shows the entry for Cashier, a 5'3" soldier, nineteen years old with blue eyes and auburn hair, weighing 110 pounds.
+Cashier easily passed the medical examination because it consisted of showing one's hands and feet.
+During the Civil War, many soldiers were young boys.
+Albert could not read or write and instead marked an X on the enlistment papers.
+Cashier's fellow soldiers recalled that Cashier was reserved and preferred not to share a tent.

 Many soldiers from Belvidere participated in the Battle of Shiloh as members of the Fifteenth Illinois Volunteers, where the Union had suffered heavy losses.
 Cashier took the train with others from Belvidere to Rockford in order to enlist, in answer to the call for more soldiers.
-Along with others from Boone and McHenry counties, Cashier learned how to be a volunteer infantryman of the 95th Regiment at Camp Fuller.
-After being shipped out by steamer and rail to Confederate strongholds in Columbus, Kentucky and Jackson, Tennessee, the 95th was ordered to Grand Junction where it became part of the Army of the Tennessee under General Ulysses S. Grant.
+Along with others from Boone and McHenry counties, Cashier was trained to be an infantryman of the 95th Regiment at Camp Fuller in Rockford.
+After being shipped out by steamer and rail to Confederate strongholds in Columbus, Kentucky and Jackson, Tennessee, the 95th was ordered to Grand Junction where the regiment became part of the Army of the Tennessee under General Ulysses S. Grant.

 During the war

 The regiment was part of the Army of the Tennessee under Ulysses S. Grant and fought in approximately forty battles, including the Siege of Vicksburg.
 During this campaign, Cashier was captured while performing reconnaissance, but managed to escape and return to the regiment.
 In June 1863, still during the siege, Cashier contracted chronic diarrhea and entered a military hospital, somehow managing to evade detection.

-In the spring of 1864, the regiment was also present at the Red River Campaign under General Nathaniel Banks, and in June 1864 at the Battle of Brice's Crossroads in Guntown, Mississippi, where they suffered heavy casualties.
+In the second quarter of 1864, the regiment was also present at the Red River Campaign under General Nathaniel Banks, and in June 1864 at the Battle of Brice's Crossroads in Guntown, Mississippi, where they suffered heavy casualties.

-Following a period to recuperate and regroup following the debacle at Brice, the 95th, now a seasoned and battle-hardened regiment, saw additional action in the Winter of 1864 in the Franklin-Nashville Campaign, at the battles of Spring Hill and Franklin, the defense of Nashville, and the pursuit of General Hood.
+Following a period to recuperate and regroup following the debacle at Brice, the 95th, now a seasoned and battle-hardened regiment, saw additional action in late 1864 through early 1865 in the Franklin–Nashville Campaign, at the battles of Spring Hill and Franklin, the defense of Nashville, and the pursuit of General Hood.

 During the war, the regiment traveled a total of about 9,000 miles.
 Other soldiers thought that Cashier was small and preferred to be alone, which were not uncommon characteristics for soldiers.
-Cashier fought with the regiment through the war until honorably discharged on August 17, 1865, when all the soldiers were mustered out.
+Cashier fought with the regiment through the war in over 40 battles until honorably discharged on August 17, 1865, when all the soldiers were mustered out.

-Cashier was one of at least 250 soldiers who were assigned female at birth and enlisted as men to fight in the Civil War.